AycaGozel/BasicAuthentication/README.md

 "password":"123"
 }
 ```
-3. To authantica the login page, you can either GET the http://localhost:8080/hello or http://localhost:8080/hallo URIs.
+3. To authantice the login page, you can either GET the http://localhost:8080/hello or http://localhost:8080/hallo URIs.
 Both of them are possible.
-By copying the token to the Bearer Token from the Authorization tab,
+By copying the token to the Bearer Token on the Authorization tab,
 the authentication process will be completed as succesfully.